Hritik-Shyam-Gupta/Akaaro-To-Do-List-App/README.md

-# To Do List We Application
+# To Do List Web Application

-This is a create-react-app Project for Akaaro Consultancy and Training as part of the task of React.js learning.
+This is a create-react-app Project for **Akaaro Consultancy and Training** as part of the task of React.js learning.

 <br>